Skip to content

 On the other hand if you've been pumping out simple beats because you mistook their simple orchestration for a simple arrangement, you would probably end up with beats that sound thin and unfinished.

 That's because they are doing things with three sounds that you couldn't do with 15, and that's why they are selling exclusives for $100,000 a pop and you're leasing your tracks off of Airbit for $10.00 per download.
-They make every major element sound rich by first starting with great presets and then using various kinds of EQ, compression and saturation to make everything sound larger than life.
+They make every major element sound rich by first starting with great presets, tweaking them further and then using various kinds of EQ, compression and saturation to make everything sound larger than life.

 Start understanding the way different sounds interact with each other to create that kind of fullness in your tracks without needing to use tons of new layers.
 Remember, less is more!